-Instant Pot Southwestern Chili is a gluten-free comfort food recipe full of ground beef, black beans, corn, savory spices and more.
-An easy, fast dinner!
+Instant Pot Chili is perfect for an easy, satisfying dinner!
+This Southwestern version is full of ground beef, black beans, corn, savory spices and more.

 I was craving a meaty chili with signature ingredients from my favorite southwestern dishes: black beans, roasted tomatoes, corn, chipotle, and earthy spices.

 There are multiple reasons I love making Instant Pot Chili.
 Here are just a few: